hanzoai/ROCm/docs/compatibility/compatibility-matrix.rst

    .. rubric:: Footnotes

-   .. [#os-compatibility-past-60] Some operating systems are supported on limited GPUs.
-For detailed information, see :ref:`supported_distributions` and select the required ROCm version for version specific support.
+   .. [#os-compatibility-past-60] Some operating systems are supported on specific GPUs.
+For detailed information, see the latest :ref:`supported_distributions`.
+For version specific information, see `ROCm 7.1.1 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.1/reference/system-requirements.html#supported-operating-systems>`_, `ROCm 7.1.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.0/reference/system-requirements.html#supported-operating-systems>`_, and `ROCm 6.4.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.0/reference/system-requirements.html#supported-operating-systems>`_.
    .. [#gpu-compatibility-past-60] Some GPUs have limited operating system support.
-For detailed information, see :ref:`supported_GPUs` and select the required ROCm version for version specific support.
+For detailed information, see the latest :ref:`supported_GPUs`.
+For version specific information, see `ROCm 7.1.1 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.1/reference/system-requirements.html#supported-gpus>`_, `ROCm 7.1.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.0/reference/system-requirements.html#supported-gpus>`_, and `ROCm 6.4.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.0/reference/system-requirements.html#supported-gpus>`_.
    .. [#tf-mi350-past-60] TensorFlow 2.17.1 is not supported on AMD Instinct MI350 Series GPUs.
 Use TensorFlow 2.19.1 or 2.18.1 with MI350 Series GPUs instead.
    .. [#verl_compat-past-60] verl is supported only on ROCm 6.2.0.
    .. [#stanford-megatron-lm_compat-past-60] Stanford Megatron-LM is supported only on ROCm 6.3.0.
    .. [#dgl_compat-past-60] DGL is supported only on ROCm 7.0.0, ROCm 6.4.3 and ROCm 6.4.0.
    .. [#megablocks_compat-past-60] Megablocks is supported only on ROCm 6.3.0.
-   .. [#taichi_compat-past-60] Taichi is supported only on ROCm 6.3.2.
    .. [#ray_compat-past-60] Ray is supported only on ROCm 6.4.1.
    .. [#llama-cpp_compat-past-60] llama.cpp is supported only on ROCm 7.0.0 and 6.4.x.
    .. [#flashinfer_compat-past-60] FlashInfer is supported only on ROCm 6.4.1.